gbif/portal16/README.md

 ### Install
 Once the project is downloaded install using
 `npm install`
-this will install dependencies from npm and bower and run a production build
+this will install dependencies from npm and run a production build

 ### Build for production
 The static assets (client css, fonts and js) is build with Gulp.
 NODe_ENV sets the endpoints. --prod sets the build type